kyagloski/BrainDeadSimpleModloader/README.md

 This approach ensures clean mod management while preserving your original game files.

 ## INI Manager
 The INI Manager can manage backups for your INI files because Bethesda is really good at breaking INI configurations.

-Upon Opening there are two columns, your backups, and your current game files.
+Upon opening you'll find two columns, your backups, and your current game files.
+By clicking `Backup` it will create a timestamped backup in the root folder of your instance under the `./BrainDeadSimpleModloader/inis/` directory.

-Example
+Example of INI Manager
 <img width="1746" height="1031" alt="aaa" src="https://github.com/user-attachments/assets/5650c9e0-b9d0-4bf9-a9a6-d23f8255209b" />
+(Soon there will be a diff mode to view changes across files)